Ibex Labs

 About

 I fit best with small, serious teams building real products where correctness, reliability, and speed all matter.
+My goal is to deliver exactly the product required in the simplest, most durable way possible.

 Working style